sharetribe/flex-docs/src/docs/howto-messaging/edit-email-templates-with-flex-cli/index.md

 ## Change a template

-Let's change the email template for new booking requests.
+TODO Let's change the email template for new booking requests.

-Open the `new-booking-request/new-booking-request-html.html` file in a text editor and make a simple change:
+Open the `booking-new-request/booking-new-request-html.html` file in a text editor and make a simple change:

 ```diff